qubole/sparklens/README.md

 ## Working with Notebooks
-It is possible to use Sparklens in your development cycle using Notebooks.
+It is possible to use Sparklens in your development cycle using notebooks.
 Sparklens keeps lots of information in-memory.
-To make it work with Notebooks, it tries to minimize the amount of memory by keeping limited history of jobs executed in spark.
+To make it work with notebooks, it tries to minimize the amount of memory by keeping limited history of jobs executed in Spark.

-## How to use Sparklens with Python Notebooks (Zeppelin)?
+## How to use Sparklens with Python notebooks (e.g. Zeppelin)

-1) Add this as first paragraph
+1) Add this as the first cell

 ```
 QNL = sc._jvm.com.qubole.sparklens.QuboleNotebookListener.registerAndGet(sc._jsc.sc())